cujarrett/learning-aws/aws-certified-solutions-architect–associate/databases.md

 - Redshift is used for Business Intelligence
 - Available in only 1 Availability Zone
+- Red Shift is good for Online Analytics Processing (OLAP)

 ### Redshift Configuration Options
 - Single Node (160Gb)